readthedocs/readthedocs.org/docs/user/build-customization.rst

-As Read the Docs does not have control over the build process, you are responsible to run all the commands required to install the requirements and build the documentation properly.
+As Read the Docs does not have control over the build process, you are responsible for running all the commands required to install requirements and build the documentation properly.
 Once the build process finishes, the ``output/`` folder will be hosted.